The Chicago Tribune's new publisher anticipates no further job cuts after the newspaper eliminated 14 percent of its editorial workforce.

 Parent Tribune Co., based in Chicago, is making similar changes at the Los Angeles Times.
 Editor Russ Stanton aims to increase revenue by bolstering the Web site, working closer with the company's local TV station and seeking radio partnerships, he said in a Sept.
 13 interview.

 Tribune is saving money by eliminating jobs and cutting as many as 500 pages a week from its nine daily newspapers.
-The company, taken private by real estate billionaire Sam Zell in December, is also selling assets to reduce its $12.5 billion in debt (TRB) amid continued declines in industry ad sales.
+The company, taken private by real estate billionaire Sam Zell in December, is also selling assets to reduce its $12.5 billion in debt (TRB:US) amid continued declines in industry ad sales.

 The Chicago Tribune said in July that it would eliminate about 80 newsroom jobs and cut the number of pages it publishes by as much as 14 percent.